acm-uga/archive/2018-11-12/README.md

 ---
-title: "Stock Buy & Sell to Maximize Profit"
+title: "Stock Buy/Sell and Exact Change"
 date: 2018-11-12
 ---

-# Stock Buy & Sell to Maximize Profit
+# P1: Stock Buy & Sell to Maximize Profit

-## Formal Description

 You are given an array that has the price of stocks each day.